kelp404/enju/README.md

 union: (field, operation) ->
     ###
     Append a query as intersect.
-    @param field {Property|string}
-        Property: The property of the document.
-        string: The property name of the document.
+    @param field {string} string: The property name of the document.
     @param operation {object}
         key: [
             '!=', 'unequal'